Agriculture and fisheries

 Objectives for Belgium

-On another level, the CAP has established a "Fruit and milk at school" programme, for which the European Union cofinances the purchase and distribution of fresh fruit and vegetables and dairy products to school children.
-For Belgium, this is an information and education tool for children on the importance of agricultural products, agriculture and healthy dietary habits.
-In Belgium, the "Fruit and milk at school" programme is applied successfully.
-Per school year, the budget made available for Belgium by the European Union amounts to approximately 1 800 000 € and 420 000 Belgian school children (37%) benefit from the distribution.
+On another front, the CAP has established a "School fruit, vegetables, milk and milk products" programme, through which the European Union co-finances the purchase and free distribution of fresh fruit, vegetables and milk products to school children.
+For Belgium, it is a tool for informing and educating children about the importance of agricultural products, farming and healthy eating habits.
+The "School fruit, vegetables, milk and milk products" programme has been successfully implemented in Belgium.
+The budget made available to Belgium by the European Union amounts to approximately €1,800,000 per school year, and 420,000 Belgian schoolchildren (37%) can benefit.

 Objectives for Belgium